Ptolemaic Indexing: Generalizing the Ptolemaic Bound

 \section{Generalizing the Ptolemaic Bound}

-The following theorem generalizes the bound~(\ref{eq:pt}), as a \ptolemaic analogue of Theorem~\ref{thm:ball}.
-This generalization is included as a starting point for new indexing methods, and is not examined empirically in this paper. \begin{theorem} Let $o$, $p$, $q$ and $s$ be objects in a universe \U, and let $d$ be a \ptolemaic distance over \U. The value of $qo$ may then be bounded as
+The following theorem generalizes the bound~(\ref{eq:pt}), as a Ptolemaic analogue of Theorem~\ref{thm:ball}.
+This generalization is included as a starting point for new indexing methods, and is not examined empirically in this paper.

+\begin{theorem} Let $o$, $p$, $q$ and $s$ be objects in a universe \U, and let $d$ be a Ptolemaic distance over \U. The value of $qo$ may then be bounded as